 Bureaucracy could be the worst ‘invention’ in human history.
 With everything else you need to do to close a sale, bureaucracy is the last thing you want to have on your mind.
 Unfortunately, there’s no escaping it, but the process can be simplified.
-That’s why we’ve provided a full checklist of the documents required to sell property.
+That’s why we’ve provided a full checklist of the legal documents required to sell a house.

 First, we should note that there are two types of documents needed to sell a house – the documents you’ll always need to provide and situational documents.
 The first category is not contingent on anything and you’ll always need to have them, while the second will depend on your specific situation.
 We have categorized them accordingly.